A Mean Field Game of Optimal Portfolio Liquidation: The mean-field game

 Our approach is based on an extension of the method of continuation that accounts for the singularity of the process $A$ at the terminal time and hence for the singularity in the driver of the FBSDE.
-We apply to the method of continuation to the triple $(X,B,Y)$ rather than the pair $(X,B)$, where $Y=AX+B$ is treated as a bridge, and search for solutions
+We apply the method of continuation to the triple $(X,B,Y=AX+B)$ rather than the pair $(X,B)$, and search for solutions

 where $\alpha$ was defined in (\ref{alpha}) and $\gamma$ is any constant Specifically, the method of continuation will be applied to the FBSDE